PamCatten/hot-stuff/CONTRIBUTING.md

 If you're planning a big change, feel free to start a [discussion](https://github.com/PamCatten/hot-stuff-kotlin/discussions) or reach out over [email](mailto:campatten.dev@outlook.com), people may be able to help!

-Hey!
-Thanks for taking the time to read Hot Stuff's contributing guidelines!
-You're welcome here any time.
+Hey, thanks for taking the time to read the contributing guidelines!
+Fun fact: you are now a member of Hot Stuff's really cool people club, welcome aboard!